itinglo/987-MorseCodeRing/README.md

 # 987-MorseCodeRing
-a project of encoding your secret vow into Morse code and
+Concept: a project of encoding your secret vow into Morse code and turn them into wedding ring.